Teaching hobbies for kids is a fun, relaxing, and engaging way to spend one’s time.

 14. Woodcraft

 Doing woodwork as a hobby promotes fine and gross motor skill development and hand-eye coordination, logical thinking, creativity, perseverance, and focus.
-Children above five years of age can involve in woodwork under guidance and vigilance.
+Children above five years of age can engage in woodwork under guidance.

 15. Crochet

-Engaging in crochet can be a delightful hobby!
+Engaging in crochet can be one of the best things to do when kids are bored.
 It is an enjoyable and imaginative way to spend time and holds several advantages for your child’s mental and emotional well-being.
 Children above five can indulge in crochet, which stands out as a popular and fulfilling hobby, delivering various benefits from stress relief to expressive creativity.
 It’s relatively simple to learn, requiring basic stitches and some practice, making it accessible to beginners.

 16. Tapestry